pinecone-io/pinecone-text/README.md

 ## Combining Sparse and Dense Encodings for Hybrid Search
 To combine sparse and dense encodings for hybrid search, you can use the `hybrid_convex_scale` method on your query.

 This method receives both a dense vector and a sparse vector, along with a convex scaling parameter `alpha`.
-It returns a tuple consisting of the scaled dense and sparse vectors according to the following formula: `alpha * dense_vector + (1 - alpha) * sparse_vector`.
+It returns a tuple consisting of the scaled dense and sparse vectors according to the following formula: `(alpha * dense_vector, (1 - alpha) * sparse_vector)`.
 ```python
 from pinecone_text.hybrid import hybrid_convex_scale
 from pinecone_text.sparse import SpladeEncoder